eclipse/packages/homepage/contribute.md

 title: 'Contributions welcome'
 date: 2019-09-24T14:51:12+2:00
 layout: page
 lead: Contributions to this project are very welcome.
-And contributions can come in many different forms, one of the is code.
+And contributions can come in many different forms, one of it is code.
 ---

 ## Providing feedback